-Breach of confidentiality is a failure to keep confidential information and data provided to you by your clients or customers.
-For instance, when you disclose this data to a third party without the customer’s consent, you are guilty of breach of confidentiality.
-To curtail the distribution of the information, the victims of a breach of confidentiality may file a lawsuit in a bid to seek emergency relief.
+A breach of confidentiality is a failure to keep information and data provided to you by your clients or customers confidential.
+For instance, when a company discloses credit card and contact information to a third party without the customer’s consent, it’s a breach of confidentiality.

 Breach of Non-Competition and Non-Solicitation Covenants

 In an industry where customer lists are vital, a company will do all it can to prevent a competitor from sourcing its employees.
-This is the reason for their use of non-competition and non-solicitation agreements.
+Thus, many companies enforce non-competition and non-solicitation agreements.
 A non-compete agreement prevents a former employee from competing against a former employer for a certain period of time.

 A non-solicitation agreement, on the other hand, seeks to bar an employee from soliciting their former clients.
-This is less restrictive as compared to a non-compete agreement in the sense that the employee is allowed to work in the same industry and within the same geographical area.
+This approach is less restrictive than a non-compete agreement because the employee is allowed to work in the same industry and within the same geographical area.

 Misappropriation of Trade Secrets

 Trade secrets are undoubtedly vital to business success.
-A business will often strive to protect the information that gives them an edge over their competitors.
-Should someone disclose this information, the victim should be rewarded remedies, but only through timely litigation.
+A business will often strive to protect the information that provides an edge over its competitors.
+Should someone disclose this information, the victim could seek financial remedies, but only through timely litigation.

 Intellectual Property Infringement

 Trademarks, patents, and copyrights are among the most valuable assets of a company.
 Unlike trade secrets, patents and trademarks require public disclosure.
-When someone uses a similar trademark or uses a patented invention without a license, the company may suffer substantial financial harm, and that would call for federal litigation.
-You can access more information on exactly what qualifies as copywritten material through the U.S. Copyright Office.
+When someone uses a similar trademark or a patented invention without a license, the company may suffer substantial financial harm, which would call for federal litigation.

 Our intellectual property lawyers can handle claims involving: